 The SABC said: “In addition, SABC 2 will also broadcast the match for the third place playoff between New Zealand and Wales on Friday 1 November at 11h00.”

 Madoda Mxakwe, the SABC’s Group Chief Executive officer (GCEO) said that “the SABC is excited to be able to bring this historic game to the nation, as the public broadcaster recognises the role it plays in social cohesion, nation building and promoting sports of national interest.”

 Mxakwe further said that “we remain committed to entering into commercially viable agreements and we support and wish the Springboks well as they pursue a place in history.”

 While most South Africans are naturally delighted with the news (with many having had to make do with listening to the matches on the radio so far!), there have been questions raised as to how the SABC changed its mind to decide this could be commercially viable.

 Dave Scott from the Kiffness, who has still not been paid for work he did for the SABC, said he is sure it is a publicity stunt.
 Writing on social media, he said: “Just spoke with SABC spokesperson Vuyo Mthembu.
 She can’t provide any evidence that the SABC’s decision to screen #RWCFinal is financially viable.

 “More musicians & actors are going to die poor because of this decision.
 But yay, Go Bokke!”

-If you missed the incredible action at the weekend – you can watch the Rugby World Cup weekend highlights including SA vs Wales here.
+If you missed the incredible action at the weekend – you can watch the Rugby World Cup weekend highlights including SA vs Wales on Showmax here.